RedSailTechnologies/mongodb-management/README.md

 ```

 ## Replica Set
-If needed, include an element in the JSON body named `ReplicaSet` and see the value.
+If needed, include an element in the JSON body named `ReplicaSet` and set the value.
 ```
 {
     "Host": "sample.url.com",